National S.T.E.M./S.T.E.A.M. Day on November 8th kicks off a week of STEAM ahead!

 In this activity you will gain an understanding of what leaves have in common and what makes them different and find out the job of a leaf: to make food.

-You will need to the following materials for the expedition: water, cameras, measuring tools,(rulers, Unifix or cubes) plants and plastic bags for the expedition.
+You will need the following materials for the expedition: water, cameras, measuring tools,(rulers, Unifix, or cubes) plants, and plastic bags for the expedition.

-During the expedition you can listen to your child’s ideas and discuss with them while gathering leaves of different shapes and sizes.
+During the expedition, you can listen to your child’s ideas and discuss them with them while gathering leaves of different shapes and sizes.

 Here’s How to begin the Expedition